UKCloud/documentation/articles/vmware/vmw-how-create-vapp-network.md

 ---
 title: How to create a vApp network
-description: Shows how to create an isolated VDC network within the vCloud Director/VMware Cloud Director Tenant Portal
+description: Shows how to create an isolated VDC network within the VMware Cloud Director/vCloud Director Tenant Portal
 services: vmware
 author: shighmoor
 reviewer: shighmoor